orioncleaver/FastCoref/readme.md

 # Efficient Automatic Coreference Resolution

 Fast-Coref is an effecient coreference resolution system implemented in Python using a simple linear model and DyNet for a neural model.

+###### About

+Development of this project, mentored by Jonathan Kummerfeld, occured during the 2017-2018 school year under the Undergraduate Research Oportunity Program at the University of Michigan.

 ## Abstract